AhmedCSAhmed/MITdemo/README.md

 4. Push to the branch (`git push origin feature-xyz`)
 5. Create a new Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ---

 This `README.md` provides an overview of how to set up, run, and interact with the FastAPI-based social media application.
 Feel free to adjust the project name, repository URL, or add any additional information as necessary.

-Let me know if you'd like to make any further changes!